 No regime

-No regime (weather regimes that no not last at least 3 days) does not show a clear structure (cyclone and/or anticyclone) as WR0 to WR6 expect half of an anticyclone (due to the domain definition) in the Atlantic.
+No regime (weather regimes that do not last at least 3 days) does not show a clear structure (cyclone and/or anticyclone) as WR0 to WR6 expect half of an anticyclone (due to the domain definition) in the Atlantic.
 Other than this anticyclone, slightly negative geopotential height anomalies dominate over the Atlantic and Southern and Central Europe.
 Slightly positive geopotential height anomalies can be observed in Northern Scandinavia.
 The anomalies are not very pronounced, which we could expect because it is the average of different weather regimes.
 Also, the surface solar radiation is not very pronounced but slightly negative.
-The 2-m temperature shows similar distribution as the geopotential height anomaly with positive values and Northern-eastern Europe and negative values in South-western Europe.
+The 2-m temperature shows similar distribution as the geopotential height anomaly with positive values over Northern-eastern Europe and negative values in South-western Europe.

 Also, the CF anomalies are not very pronounced but with slightly positive values in Northern Europe and slightly negative values in Southern Europe in winter, spring and summer.
 In autumn it changes, and Northern Europe has mostly slightly negative CF anomalies where Southern Europe shows more positive values.